How to register as a sole trader

 What expenses can you claim back as a sole trader?

 If you charge VAT for your goods and services to customers, you can make a claim for any goods and services bought for your business.
-You can also reclaim Value Added Tax paid four years back on goods that your bought for your business and are still using.
+You can also reclaim Value Added Tax paid four years back on goods that you bought for your business and are still using.
 For services, the limit is six months.
 Any claim will have to be backed up with valid receipts and invoices.

 What accounts do sole traders need to keep?